Grigor Dimitrov: 2012: First top 10 win, top 50 year-end

 Dimitrov started his 2012 season by competing at the Hopman Cup alongside Tsvetana Pironkova.
 Their team was defeated by the Czech Republic 1–2, after they won a match in mixed doubles but lost their singles matches.
 Then, their team defeated Denmark 2–1.
-Against USA, Dimitrov dispatched Mardy Fish in straight sets in his first win (although not official ATP win) against a Top 10 player.
+Against USA, Dimitrov dispatched Mardy Fish in straight sets in his first win (although not official ATP win) against a top 10 player.

-At the Australian Open Dimitrov defeated Jérémy Chardy to reach the second round but then he lost in five sets to Nicolás Almagro.
-Dimitrov competed in the SAP Open but lost in the first round to Kevin Anderson, despite winning the first set easily, lost the next two in tie-breaks.
+At the Australian Open, Dimitrov defeated Jérémy Chardy to reach the second round but then he lost in five sets to Nicolás Almagro.
+Dimitrov competed in the Pacific Coast Championships but lost in the first round to Kevin Anderson, despite winning the first set easily, lost the next two in tie-breaks.

-At the BNP Paribas Open Dimitrov defeated Ivan Dodig in the first round, but lost to David Ferrer in the second round.
-Dimitrov's next tournament was the Sony Ericsson Open, where he reached the fourth round after defeating Mikhail Kukushkin, Juan Ignacio Chela, and upsetting world No. 7, Tomáš Berdych, his first win over a top-ten player, before losing to Janko Tipsarević.
-Dimitrov entered the challenger event Strabag Prague Open as the fifth seeded player.
+At Indian Wells, Dimitrov defeated Ivan Dodig in the first round, but lost to David Ferrer in the second round.
+Dimitrov's next tournament was the Miami Open where he reached the fourth round, after defeating Mikhail Kukushkin, Juan Ignacio Chela, and upsetting world No. 7, Tomáš Berdych, his first win over a top-ten player, before losing to Janko Tipsarević.
+Dimitrov entered the Challenger event Prague Open as the fifth seeded player.
 In the first round he defeated Jan Hájek and then lost to Aljaž Bedene in the second.
-At the French Open, Dimitrov was a set and a break up against 17th seed Gasquet before suffering an injury, he went on to lose the set, momentum and eventually match.
+At the French Open, Dimitrov was a set and a break up against 17th seed Richard Gasquet before a 38 shot rally left Dimitrov cramping up and Gasquet vomiting, and caused Dimitrov to lose momentum, the set, and eventually the match.

-Dimitrov's next tournament was the Aegon Championships.
+Dimitrov's next tournament was the Birmingham Championships.
 He beat Bobby Reynolds, Gilles Müller and Nicolas Mahut and then reached his first ATP semifinal by beating the No. 9 seed, Kevin Anderson by coming back from a set down.
 Dimitrov became the first ever Bulgarian male tennis player to reach an ATP semifinal.
-In his first ATP semifinal Dimitrov lost to tenth seeded David Nalbandian in straight sets.
+In his first ATP semifinal, Dimitrov lost to tenth seeded David Nalbandian in straight sets.
 This tournament helped him become No. 65 in the rankings.